Rahul-icoder/Node-Music/README.md

 ## Node-Music

-You can change your local computer song remotely through different device by just by sharing url.
+You can change your local computer song remotely through different device just by sharing URL.

 ### STEP 1